ubahnverleih/WoBike/Flamingo.md

 ## GBFS

-Use Flamingo's GBFS URL to get their scooter locations instead of having to authenticate in their main API.
+Use Flamingo's GBFS API to get scooter locations instead of having to authenticate with their main API.

 **URL**: `https://api.flamingoscooters.com/gbfs/<city>/free_bike_status.json`

-Replace the `<city>` in the URL with either: `Auckland`, `Christchurch` or `Wellington`.
+Replace the `<city>` in the URL with either: `auckland`, `christchurch` or `wellington`, depending on which city.

 The output should be something like this: